Apple iPad notes

 * [Clip Studio Paint](/drawtab/catalog/apps/clip-studio-paint.md)

-I occasionally use these iPad apps
+I occasionally use these iPad apps:

 * [Concepts app](/drawtab/catalog/apps/concepts-app.md)